sola-st/CodeMapper/README.md

 ### FAST MODE
 By default, all the results tables and figures are in *data/results/table/plots*.
-All tables in results: Tables II and III.
+All tables in results: Tables 2 and 3.
 All figures in results (exclude the example figures): Figures 7-9.

-* Run TableAnnoSuppressionResults.py -> Tables II and III.
+* Run TableAnnoSuppressionResults.py -> Tables 2 and 3.
+* Run TableContextSizeResults.py -> Tables 4 and 5.
 * Run PlotAnnoSuppressionResultsAblation.py -> Figures 9 and 10.
 * Run PlotExexutionTimeComparison.py -> Figure 11.
 * Additionally, get the reported rates in RQ3 by running GetExexutionTimeRatio.py